Purpose: The Public Libraries Survey (PLS) provides statistics on the status of public libraries in the United States.

 Frequency: Collected annually since 1988.

-Methods: The data are collected over the Internet via a Web based reporting system.
+Methods: The data is collected over the Internet via a Web based reporting system.

-Use: These data collected are useful to researchers, journalists, the public, and policymakers at the federal, state, and local levels.
-These data are used by federal, state and local officials, professional associations, and local practitioners for planning, evaluation, and policy making.
+Use: The data collected is useful to researchers, journalists, the public, and policymakers at the federal, state, and local levels.
+The data is used by federal, state and local officials, professional associations, and local practitioners for planning, evaluation, and policy making.